elastic/elastic-charts/api/charts.api.md

     sharedStyle: SharedGeometryStateStyle;
 }

+// Warning: (ae-missing-release-tag) "TickFormatter" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type TickFormatter = (value: any, options?: TickFormatterOptions) => string;

+// Warning: (ae-missing-release-tag) "TickFormatterOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type TickFormatterOptions = {
     timeZone?: string;
 };

+// Warning: (ae-missing-release-tag) "TickStyle" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type TickStyle = StrokeStyle & Visible;

+// Warning: (ae-missing-release-tag) "timeFormatter" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export function timeFormatter(format: string): TickFormatter;

+// Warning: (ae-missing-release-tag) "TooltipProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface TooltipProps {
     // (undocumented)